-Nikki Unger serves as the children’s coordinator for the Circles Green Bay program held at Community Church.
-Nikki has lived in the Green area for 20 years and has attended Community Church for five years.
+Nikki Unger serves as a part-team lead in the Circles children’s area and before that volunteered as a children's coordinator for the Circles Green Bay program held at Community Church.
+Nikki has lived in the Green area for more than 20 years and has attended Community Church for nearly seven years.
 She talks about her Circles experience in this Q&A.

 Have you seen evidence of a difference being made in people’s lives?

 Nikki: You can feel it, from the first night we came here and got to meet the families until now when we’re meeting a new cohort of families.
 There’s been so much growth.
 Just to see the confidence and the comfort in people and just the sense of belonging with Circle leaders and with the kids, and to be part of developing those relationships I think is such a sound foundation which is needed.
 I think so many people have said, I never felt like I belonged and now I’m part of something and people care if I’m here and so whether it’s volunteers or leaders in families, everybody is eager to be here and that’s a special thing to be part of.

 Nikki: I’m blessed to get lots of hugs.
 I’ll ask kids sometimes how many do you want.
 Sometimes I’ll get as many as a hundred, so we sit and hug up and love.
 As much as I feel like I’m honored to be here, able to give sometime, I get as much as I give if not more.
 Getting to see the growth, getting to be part of it, I grow as much as anybody too because we’re all humans, we’re all a part of the story together, so I’m not any better than any of the people who are part of this program.
 I’m just a person walking alongside with them and we’re going through life together.

 What advice would you give to someone considering volunteering for Circles?